-Member-agencies have the duty to help the advertising industry which means contributing to the improvement of various functional sectors that compose it, and the development of the people who work in these various sectors of the industry.
-This specifically calls for the active recruitment and development of new personnel resources for the advertising agency sector, as well as looking after the welfare and development of the people already working in the advertising agencies.
+Member agencies have the duty to help the industry which means contributing to the improvement of various functional sectors that compose it, and the development of the people who work in these sectors.
+This specifically calls for the active recruitment and development of new personnel resources for the advertising and marketing communications agency sector, as well as looking after the welfare and development of the people already working in agencies.

-This also calls for helping to stimulate the improvement of technical resources and expertise of media, production, research, and other entities involved in advertising.
+This also calls for helping to stimulate the improvement of technical resources and expertise of media, production, digital, research, and other entities involved in advertising and marketing communications.